ertugrul013/prisonBreak/README.md

     <img src="ReadmePic/RandomBased.png" width=250 title="Random based noise example">
 </p>

-When using Perlin noise in unity3D you need to assign a x and y cordinates to the perlin noise.
+When using Perlin noise in unity3D you need to assign a x and y coordinates to the perlin noise.
-These x and y cordinates are used to pick a place in the perlin noise range of numbers.
+These x and y coordinates are used to pick a place in the perlin noise range of numbers.
 After that you can use it for different use cases.

 Mathf.PerlinNoise returns a float.
-A int should only be used if you need whole numebers otherwise you should use float that gives more flexibility.
+A int should only be used if you need whole numbers otherwise you should use float that gives more flexibility.

 ```c#
 float noise = Mathf.PerlinNoise(xcord,ycord);